 FAQs:

-Peace Dollar coins were first minted in the United States in 1921 to commemorate the end of World War I and symbolize the nation’s hope for lasting peace.
-The design features Lady Liberty on one side and a bald eagle clutching an olive branch on the other, reflecting ideals of freedom and reconciliation that were especially meaningful in the postwar era.
+Peace Dollar coins were first minted in 1921 to commemorate the end of World War I and symbolize the United States' desire for peace.
+The design features Lady Liberty on one side and a bald eagle clutching an olive branch on the other, both embodying themes of hope and renewal that resonated with the era.